libratom/libratom/README.md

 Libratom requires Python 3.6 or newer, and can be installed via the Python Package Index (PyPI).
 Installing via **pip** will automatically install all required dependencies.

-Libratom should install and run in Ubuntu 16.04LTS (or newer), macOS 10.13 with Xcode 9.4.1 (or newer), and Windows 10 with VSCode.
+Libratom should install and run in Ubuntu 16.04LTS (or newer), macOS 10.13 with Xcode 9.4.1 (or newer), and Windows 10 with Visual Studio Code.
 We **strongly recommend** you create a Python virtual environment prior to installing libratom.
 Need help setting up an environment on your platform?
 Navigate to one of the linked sections below before continuing.

 * [Windows Environment Setup](#windows-environment-setup)
 * [macOS Environment Setup](#macos-environment-setup)
 * [Ubuntu Environment Setup](#ubuntu-environment-setup)

-Once your environment is configured, and you have created and activated a Python virtual environment, run the following commands.
+Once your environment is configured and you have created and activated a Python virtual environment, run the following commands.

 Make sure pip is upgraded to the latest version:
 ```shell